messense/dav-server-rs/README.md

 NOTE: this crate uses futures 0.3 + async/await code internally, so it only works on Rust nightly (currently rustc 1.34.0-nightly (00aae71f5 2019-02-25)).
-The external interface is futures 0.1 based though, so it can work with stable hyper and actix (actix with a few hacks; see examples/actix-web.rs).
+The external interface is futures 0.1 based though.

+# Interface.

 It has an interface similar to the Go x/net/webdav package: